smart-on-fhir/cumulus-library/docs/creating-studies.md

   SELECT 1 AS data_package_version;
   ```
   allows you to signal versions for use in segregating data upstream, like in the
-  Cumulus aggregator - just increment it when you want third parties to start running
+  Cumulus aggregator - just increment it when you will need third parties to rerun
-  a new data model.
-If this is not set, the version will implicitly be set to zero.
+  your study from scratch due to a change in your counts output.
+If this is not
+  set, the version will implicitly be set to zero.

 ## Sharing studies